-You will meet a very large settlement of … witches!
-All exiled from their villages because found guilty of terrible events such as the death of a teenager, a mysterious disease or a bad harvest…they now live all together in a specific place.
+You will meet a very large settlement of witches!
+All exiled from their villages because they were found guilty of terrible events such as the death of a teenager, a mysterious disease or a bad harvest, they now live all together in a specific place.
 You will chat with them about their life and about the special shrine which protects them, “cleansing” their spirit from bad will.
 Their warm welcome is in dramatic contrasts with the gravity of the stories that forced them to come here.

 NKWANTA - WLI

-After breakfast, departure to the Akosombo region to attend a Voodoo ceremony: the frenetic rhythm of the drums and the chants of the adepts help calling in the voodoo spirit who then takes possession of some of the dancers.
+The frenetic rhythm of the drums and the chants of the adepts help calling in the voodoo spirit who then takes possession of some of the dancers.
 They fall into a deep trance: eyes rolling back, grimaces, convulsions, insensitivity to fire or pain.
-Sakpata, Heviesso, Mami Water are just some of the voodoos divinities who can show up.
+Sakpata, Heviesso, Mami Water are just some of the voodoo divinities who can show up.
 In this narrow village, surrounded by the magic atmosphere of the ceremony, you will finally understand what people mean when they say: “In your Churches you pray God; in our voodoo shrine we become God!”

 Voodoo is a religion that has been passed on by the ancestors and is still fervently practiced.
 Although for many Europeans voodoo is only a vulgar form of black magic, in truth voodoo is a true religion, far richer and more complex than people often think.

-In the afternoon drive to Accra and transfer to the airport for the flight out.
+In the afternoon drive to Accra and transfer to the airport for the flight to the United States.

-Round trip coach air on South African Airways from Washington (IAD) Airport to Kotoka International Airport; Assistance at airport upon arrival and departure; Accommodation as per the itinerary; Experienced tour guide; Tours and visits as per the itinerary; Most meals as per the itinerary; Entrance fees to parks, concessions, protected areas and cultural sites; All transfers as per the itinerary; All service charges and taxes
+Round trip coach air on South African Airways from Washington Dulles airport to Kotoka International Airport; Assistance at airport upon arrival and departure; Accommodations as per the itinerary; Experienced tour guide; Tours and visits as per the itinerary; Most meals as per the itinerary; Entrance fees to parks, concessions, protected areas and cultural sites; All transfers as per the itinerary; All service charges and taxes

 Add on air from other US cities; Earlier and/or later transfers from and to airport; Visa fees and any airport departure taxes; Any meal or sightseeing tour other than those specified in itinerary; Any items of personal expense - i.e. mineral water and drinks at meals, telephone calls, laundry, personal photos and videos etc; Personal and holiday insurance (compulsory); Gratuities for drivers, guides and hotel staff; Porterage; Costs relating to delayed or lost luggage